kentcdodds/old-kentcdodds.com/content/blog/super-simple-start-to-serverless/index.md

 about managing servers or paying to have them sit around waiting for requests all day long (which is particularly useful for a contact form like mine).

-I remember years ago when those starting getting popular, I tried them out a bit and was reminded why I don't enjoy working with backend/devops stuff.
+I remember years ago when those started getting popular, I tried them out a bit and was reminded why I don't enjoy working with backend/devops stuff.
 As cool as these functions were conceptually, I just didn't feel like I was smart enough to navigate the complexities of the offerings.